LIMIT: Learning Interfaces to Maximize Information Transfer: Introduction

 In this paper we explore settings where a robotic interface is communicating information to a human operator.
 Here \textit{interfaces} refer to autonomous systems that provide nonverbal feedback in the form of lights, sounds, augmented reality displays, haptic signals, or robot motion.
 We assume that the interface has access to some task-related, \textit{hidden} information that the human cannot directly observe.
 Existing research pre-programs these interfaces with a human-engineered and fixed mapping from information to signals \cite{hellstrom2018understandable, cha2018survey}.
 Returning to our motivating example, state-of-the-art methods might tell the robot to always use the left LEDs for $x$-position and the right LEDs for $y$-position.
 But there are two fundamental limitations of this approach.
 First, using a fixed convention for choosing signals \textit{forces} all humans to learn and follow this specific convention; by contrast, we know that humans have personalized signal preferences and interpretations \cite{belpaeme2018social, tucker2020preference, gasteiger2021factors}.
 Second, these human-engineered mappings must be designed on a \textit{case-by-case} basis, where the designers rely on their intuition and experimental data to decide how the interface will provide feedback for the current task \cite{seifi2020novice, szafir2021connecting, suzuki2022augmented}.

 To overcome these limitations we here introduce a \textit{unified} algorithmic framework for \textit{learning} interfaces from scratch.
 We do not assume that the interface (a) knows the task the human wants to complete or (b) has a model of how the human will interpret its signals.
-Instead, our insight is that --- regardless of the task, user, or type of interface:
+Instead, our insight is that --- in tasks where a robotic interface is sharing \textit{hidden} information with a user:

 Effective feedback signals should guide the user’s decisions and inform the human’s behaviors.
 Return to our motivating example where the robotic interface is trying to communicate the position of the human's missing phone.
 Applied to this example setting, our insight asserts that --- if the phone's location changes --- the interface should display LED signals that cause the human's actions to also change.
 For instance, if the phone is on the left side of the room the interface should display different signals (and cause the human to take different actions) as compared to when the phone is on the right side of the room.